Scan Science and Technology

 The Experts below are selected from a list of 267 Experts worldwide ranked by ideXlab platform

-Ferdinando Mannello – 1st expert on this subject based on the ideXlab platform
+Ferdinando Mannello – One of the best experts on this subject based on the ideXlab platform.

 Breast Cyst fluid heparan sulphate is distinctively n sulphated depending on apocrine or flattened typeCell Biochemistry and Function, 2015Co-Authors: Ferdinando Mannello, Francesca Maccari, Daniela Ligi, Fabio Galeotti, Martina Santi, Francesco Gatto, Robert J Linhardt, Nicola VolpiAbstract: